junmeng6025/junmeng6025/README.md

-# Jun Meng
+# Meng, Jun
-Hi~ I'm Jun Meng from China.
+Hi~ :wave: I'm Jun from China.
 I'm studying **Automotive Engineering M.Sc** and **Mechatronics & Robotics M.Sc** at **Technical University of Munich** in Germany.
 I'm focusing on software development for Advanced Driver Assisistance System (ADAS) as well as Autonomous Driving.
 Currently I'm doing an internship of ADAS at **Porsche Engineering®**.